Yubico/webauthn-recovery-extension/README.md

  1. If `extOutput.state` is greater than 0, the RP SHOULD initiate recovery credential registration (`action = "generate"`) for the newly registered credential.

+When identifying the user and building the `allowCredentials` list, please consider the [risk of privacy leak via Credential IDs](#sctn-credential-id-privacy-leak).

 As an alternative to proceeding to register a new credential for the backup authenticator, the RP MAY choose to not replace the lost credential with the new